If you’re looking to join the world of fitness streaming, NordicTrack’s Commercial 1750 might just be the treadmill you’ve been looking for.

 It can even reach a decline setting of -3% to mimic running downhill- something most treadmills in this price range can’t offer.

-Overall, if you’re looking for a treadmill with an HD touchscreen, the 1750 is probably the best option in this price range, but it really depends on what you’re looking for.
+Overall, if you’re looking for a treadmill with an HD touchscreen, the 1750 is one of the best option in this price range, but it really depends on what you’re looking for.

 So, is this the right treadmill for you?